Donny8028/Swift-TinyFeatures/README.md

 Part of images used from reference address.
 ## License

-Swift Animation is licensed uder the [MIT License](https://opensource.org/licenses/mit-license.php)
+Swift-TinyFeatures is licensed uder the [MIT License](https://opensource.org/licenses/mit-license.php)

 ##Contact me